andrewgao23/AM-radio-receiver/README.md

 <br><br>
 **Phase differences**
 <br><br>
-Using time cursors, I measured the time difference between v_in(t) and v_C(t) to be 170us (170 microseconds), which is 48.96 degree phase difference.
+Using time cursors, I measured the time difference between v_in(t) and v_C(t) to be 170us (170 microseconds), which is a 48.96 degree phase difference.
 With a 1kHz cosine wave input, the time difference decreases to 150us, but because of the shortened period, the phase difference actually increases to 54 degrees.
 Since the phase difference is positive, v_C(t) is lagging v_in(t).
 <br><br>
 Voltage across the resistor can be calculated using the subtract operator on the oscilloscope.
 By KVL, v_R = v_in - v_C.
-This came out to be about 10V pp. v_R(t) had a phase shift of approximately -90 degrees, which meant it was leading v_C(t).
+This came out to be about 10V pp.

+v_R(t) had a phase shift of approximately -90 degrees, which meant it was leading v_C(t).
 <br><br>
 **Transient response and time constants**